techreturners/lm-lab-aks-terraform-devopsupskill/README.md

 Update the **appId** and **password** as per your service principal account.

-**NOTE:** Make sure you do NOT commit/push the files with your service principal details.
+**IMPORTANT NOTE:** Make sure you do NOT commit/push the files with your service principal details.

 ### Step 7 - Initialise terraform